 Hi friends!
 Christmas is just right around the corner.
-Have you done your Christmas shopping?
+Have you done your Christmas shopping yet?
 I’ve done all and I’m going to bake some cookies as homemade gifts for my friends.

-It’s the busy time for most people and I heard a lot of how much money they have to spend to make things happen.
+It can be an expensive time of the year and I heard a lot about how much money people have to spend to make things happen.
 Be quite honest, it’s easy to fall into debt if you don’t have any savings and budget.

 5 Simple Ways to have a Debt-Free Christmas